aashu10sh/lf-notes/README.md

 ## Authentication
 We're using JWT authentication with a single `access token` as our project is not of that scale that requires us to use access and refresh tokens.

+## Error Handeling
+When writing exceptional software, it's important to handle errors gracefully, I am using the battle tested `neverthrow` library which allows us to treat errors as values instead of unchecked exceptions ( JS/TS default ) which makes our code explicit and is generally considered as the superior way of handeling errors in modern software development. ( Inspired from rust's Result<Ok,Err>)

 ## Setup

 1. We're using Turbo-Repo to manage both frontend and the backend here, although not it's original purpost it does excellently when running things in parallel.